qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 * Create a new point layer in the same projection as the other datasets (:kbd:`WGS 84 / UTM 33S`).
-* Enter edit mode and digitize three point somewhere among the other points.
+* Enter edit mode and digitize three points somewhere among the other points.
 * Alternatively, use the same random point generation method as before, but specify only three points.
 * Save your new layer as :kbd:`distance_points.shp`.